-As cold nights arrive and the pond water reaches freezing point in certain areas of the country you should ensure that deep water plants are placed well below the water surface.
+Cold nights for the pond will arrive soon and the pond water will reach freezing point.
+Ensure deep water plants are placed well below the water surface.

 - Waterlilies and Pontederia should be in the correct depth of water as listed on our ticket or on the relevant website pages.

 - These do not want to be near the water surface over Winter.
 The rhizomes do not want to be trapped in a layer of ice.